SCRIPTURE REFERENCES FOR THIS SERMON:

 2:1 Now on the third day there was a wedding at Cana in Galilee.
 Jesus’ mother was there, 2 and Jesus and his disciples were also invited to the wedding.
 3 When the wine ran out, Jesus’ mother said to him, “They have no wine left.”
 4 Jesus replied, “Woman, why are you saying this to me?
 My time has not yet come.”
 5 His mother told the servants, “Whatever he tells you, do it.”

-6 Now there were six stone water jars there for Jewish ceremonial washing, each holding twenty or thirty gallons.
+6 Now there were six stone water jars there for Jewish ceremonial washing, each holding 20 or 30 gallons.
 7 Jesus told the servants, “Fill the water jars with water.”
 So they filled them up to the very top.
 8 Then he told them, “Now draw some out and take it to the head steward,” and they did.
 9 When the head steward tasted the water that had been turned to wine, not knowing where it came from (though the servants who had drawn the water knew), he called the bridegroom 10 and said to him, “Everyone serves the good wine first, and then the cheaper wine when the guests are drunk.
 You have kept the good wine until now!”
 11 Jesus did this as the first of his miraculous signs, in Cana of Galilee.
 In this way he revealed his glory, and his disciples believed in him.

 12 After this he went down to Capernaum with his mother and brothers and his disciples, and they stayed there a few days.